spread-ai/docs-comments/docs/module-4/understanding-graphql-mutations.md

 ## Exploring the mutation

 Like with queries, you can click through to the GraphQL Explorer to test the endpoint.
-Unlike queries, you need to add the new field values that you would like to update or create in the **Variables** window.
+For usability, we recommend that you add the new field values that you would like to update or create in the **Variables** window.

 <figure markdown="span">
      ![Mutation values in the Variables window](src/add-mutation-values.png)